Essential self-adjointness of strongly singular homogeneous polyharmonic operators: Introduction

-Self-adjointness for operators in a Hilbert space is a fundamental property as, in conjunction with the spectral theorem, it permits the construction of particular functions of a self-adjoint operator such as unitary groups, semigroups, cosine and sine functions, etc., which are basic in solving standard initial value problems which are first-order (such as heat or Schr\"odinger equation) and second-order (such as the wave equation) with respect to the time variable.
+If $V$ is strongly singular, then matters of (essential) self-adjointness become of utmost importance.
+Indeed, self-adjointness for operators in a Hilbert space is a fundamental property as, in conjunction with the spectral theorem, it permits the construction of particular functions of a self-adjoint operator such as unitary groups, semigroups, cosine and sine functions, etc., which are basic in solving standard initial value problems which are first-order (such as heat or Schr\"odinger equation) and second-order (such as the wave equation) with respect to the time variable.
+In this paper we focus on essential self-adjointness of certain families of strongly singular, homogeneous polyharmonic differential operators.

 Before describing the principal topic of this paper, we briefly pause to introduce the basic underlying notions: Let $\cH$ denote a complex, separable Hilbert space.
 Then a linear operator $T$ in $\cH$ with domain $\dom(T) \subseteq \cH$ dense in $\cH$, that is, $\ol{\dom(T)} = \cH$, is called {\it symmetric}, if $T$ is a restriction of its {\it adjoint} $T^*$ (equivalently, $T^*$ is an extension of $T$), in symbols, $T \subseteq T^*$.
 Explicitly, this entails